Gordeth/IT/README.md

 # Windows Update Helper (WUH)

-This project automates Windows maintenance tasks and profile preparation using PowerShell.
+This project automates Windows maintenance tasks and machine/profile preparation using PowerShell.

 **Note:** Not recommended for production environments.